iDear-design/vuepress-theme-idear/example/en/views/plugins/bgmPlayer.md

 ![demo.png](./images/bgm.png)

-Bgm player plugin for vuepress-theme-timi or other vuepress theme.
+Bgm player plugin for vuepress-theme-idear or other vuepress theme.

 ### Name

-- **As plugin**: `@timi-design/vuepress-plugin-bgm-player`
+- **As plugin**: `@idear-design/vuepress-plugin-bgm-player`
 - **As component**: `BgMusic` (auto appear in the page, no need for extra code)

 ## Option API